PhilipYip1988/vmware-workstation-installation-guide/windows-xp-guest/readme.md

 Note the name and location as these will be used later.

-The default maximum size of the Windows XP Guest is 40 GB which is a bit too restrictive.
-I recommend increasing this to 120 GB.
+The default maximum size of the Windows XP Guest is 40 GB which is too small, I recommend increasing this to 120 GB.
 Note the files on the Windows 11 Host won't be 120 GB but can be up to 120 GB if the Windows XP Guests Virtual Drive is fully occupied with files:

 <img src='./images/img_005.png' alt='img_005' width='600'/>